 The Acceptable Daily Intake (ADI) is defined as the amount of an approved food additive that can be consumed daily in the diet, over a lifetime, without appreciable health risk.
-The ADI is expressed on a body weight basis: in milligrams (mg) per kilogram (kg) of body weight (bw) per day (Barlow, 2009).
+The ADI is expressed on a body weight basis: in milligrams (mg) per kilogram (kg) of body weight (bw) per day (Fitch et al, 2021).